-Society for Health Systems of the Institute of Industrial Engineers Bylaws
+Society for Health Systems of the Institute of Industrial and Systems Engineers Bylaws

 ARTICLE 1.
 NAME

-This organization will be named the Society for Health Systems (SHS or Society) of the Institute of Industrial Engineers (IIE or Institute).
+This organization will be named the Society for Health Systems (SHS or Society) of the Institute of Industrial and Systems Engineers (IISE or Institute).

 ARTICLE 2.
 PURPOSES